johnnovak/nim-nanovg/README.md

 ## Usage

 Have a look at `demo.nim` in the [examples](/examples) directory.
-You can build the examples by executing the following command:
+You can build the examples by executing one of the following command:

+    nimble examplesGL2
+    nimble examplesGL2Debug
+    nimble examplesGL3
-    nimble examples
+    nimble examplesGL3Debug

 The examples require [nim-glfw](https://github.com/ephja/nim-glfw).

 ## Documentation

-The [API documentation](/doc) is in-progress, currently it's a slightly edited version of the original NanoVG source comments.
+The [API documentation](/doc) is in-progress; currently, it's a slightly edited version of the original NanoVG source comments.

 You can also check out the [NanoVG README](https://github.com/memononen/nanovg) for further info.